jnicol/tweet-php/README.md

 ## Usage

-Your API credentials values can be passed as options to the class constructor, along with the any other configuration options:
+Your API credentials can be passed as options to the class constructor, along with the any other configuration options:

     $TweetPHP = new TweetPHP(array(
       'consumer_key'        => 'xxxxxxxxxxxxxxxxxxxxx',